gojoe262/gojoe262.github.io/_drafts/2016-11-28-pattern-recognition.md

 ### Why is it Dangerous? ### DIFFERENT TITLE NEEDED

 Even though computers suck at knowing context, they are amazing at repetition and speed.
-Computers have no trouble repeating the same mistakes hundreds, thousands, or millions of times.
+Computers have no trouble repeating the same mistakes a hundred, a thousand, or a million times.
 They just follow the algorithms that were programmed.

 The combination of limited context and speed can lead to things like the Flash Crash of 2010.
 In the Flash Crash, the stock market dropped rapidly with no apparent reason.
 Computers systems that recognized a sharp decline decided to sell which only accelerated the drop.
 Within a matter of minutes, the stock market had dropped 9%.
 The trillion dollar crash, which recovered soon afterwards, prompted investigations to determine the role of automated systems in the stock market.
 Situations like this show the speed and scale of computer systems.

 ### Outro ###
 False patterns that humans just "obviously know" are false pose a great danger when creating computer pattern recognition systems (REWORD THIS SENTENCE).
 As technology and research advances, we will have to be mindful of the speed and scale at which computers operate.
-We will become less focused on creating 100% correct systems, and instead create systems that recognize their own limits and fail gracefully.
+We should be less focused on creating 100% correct systems, and instead create systems that recognize their own limits and fail gracefully.